yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ## Unloading PE's to execute other ones

-Now that we've tested `perun's` functionality with mimikatz, let's test it out with some other PE's.
-For the sake of simplicity, let's check out a binary called `sigcheck64.exe` which is a tool provided by Microsoft themselves to verify signatures on binaries.
-This binary is not written in C# so we should be able to test it out.
+Now that we've tested `perun's` functionality with *mimikatz*, let's test it out with some other PE's.
+For the sake of simplicity, let's check out a binary called `sigcheck64.exe`, which is a tool provided by *Microsoft* themselves to verify signatures on binaries.
+This binary is not written in *C#* so we should be able to test it out.

 If we attempt to repeat the same steps we took to load mimikatz into memory, we will see that this time, the binary doesn't run, it instead crashes our beacon.